-• Invitations may be sent to Presidents or designates in other Nurse Unions to attend our Annual Meeting as guests.
+• Invitations may be sent to Presidents or designates in other Nurse Unions to attend the Annual General Meeting as guests.

 o) Meeting Location (adopted at Annual 1995)

 • The Annual Meeting of the Union shall be centralized in a location that can be arranged by the Board of Directors (i.e. Halifax/Dartmouth/Truro).